There are at least six accounts every family needs to have. Of course, most people have one or perhaps two accounts. However, that isn’t enough.

 Six accounts?
 Are you serious?

-You may think that you need to have a lot of cash in order to do this.
+You may think that you need to have a lot of cash to do this.
 However, that is not even remotely true.
-In fact, it may even help you with your finances more if you are struggling to make ends meet.
+In fact, it may also help you with your finances more if you are struggling to make ends meet.

 Other articles to help your family with finances: